To witness the birth of a child is our best opportunity to experience the meaning of the word miracle.

 Despite an increase in pre-natal care and medical technology, the number of babies born prematurely – at fewer than 37 weeks gestation – is on the increase.
 While there are several known factors that contribute to early delivery, nearly 50% of all premature births occur for no apparent reason.

 Is there anything I can do to prevent it from happening?

-The best way to reduce the risk of a premature birth is to stay informed and stay healthy.
+The best way to reduce the risk of premature birth is to stay informed and stay healthy.

 - Consult your doctor to assess whether you fall into the ‘high risk’ category.
 You will be regarded as high-risk if you have delivered prematurely before or are carrying twins.
 Other factors that increase the risk of an early arrival include pre-eclampsia, being overweight or underweight and certain medical conditions such as diabetes, high blood pressure and infections during pregnancy.
 Smoking or taking drugs during pregnancy also increase your chances of having a premature infant.
 Severe stress during pregnancy also plays a role.